A Beginner’s Guide to Homeschooling in WA

-According to the Western Australian Education Act 1999 – Section 53: 2(a) p.34 homeschoolers are required to follow the WA curriculum.
-This curriculum is based on the Australian Curriculum and they can be used interchangeably.
+Parents in Western Australia need to have an education program that meets the WA Curriculum and Assessment Outline.
+It is based on an earlier version of the Australian Curriculum, but is more specific to students in Western Australia.
+They require you to teach across the key learning areas, which My Homeschool courses reflect.
 For WA homeschool registration purposes they are not strict about following the WA Curriculum meticulously however, they do require you to teach in all the key learning areas.

 The school curriculum and standards authority states: “The Western Australian curriculum encompasses ACARA’s Australian curriculum English, Mathematics and Science.
 In addition, year-level syllabuses for Humanities and Social Sciences, Health and Physical Education, Technologies, The Arts and Languages remain broadly consistent with the Australian curriculum but have been contextualised to make them more suitable for Western Australian students and teachers.”
 (Cited June 2022)

 - Humanities and Social Science (Includes: history, geography, civics and politics.)

 - Arts (Includes: visual arts, drama, media arts, dancing and music) Compulsory from Pre Primary to Year 8 and then as an elective Year 9 – Year 10.